The Ultimate Guide to Eysturoy

 In Saltangará, you’ll find the Visit Runavík information centre and Heimavirkni, which sells handmade Faroese goods from the island.

-Runavík, the center of the region, is home to the major fishing company Bakkafrost, a large cultural and event space called Løkshøll, and a wide variety of businesses including shops, cafés, and a hotel.
+Runavík, the center of the region, is home to the major salmon company Bakkafrost, a large cultural and event space called Løkshøll, and a wide variety of businesses including shops, cafés, and a hotel.

 Continue on to Toftir, most famous for its international football stadium.
 When the Faroe Islands first joined FIFA, they didn’t have a stadium big enough to hold international matches.
 Their first game was therefore held in Sweden against Austria, and the Faroese pulled a shocking 1-0 upset victory, never to be forgotten by either nation.
 They then constructed this fine stadium up above Toftir, á Svangaskarði, which meets all FIFA regulations and can hold 2,700 spectators.